 Font and Colors

 The main element of Girl Scout’s identity has always been the shamrock.
 The creator of the scout movement, Robert Baden-Powell, claimed that this symbol is associated with the Pole Star: in ancient times, it personified a compass needle pointing north.
-That is, it can be interpreted as a guiding sign that leads in the right direction.
-In the modern context, each side of the shamrock embodies the scout’s oaths: to abide by the organization’s laws, come to the rescue in difficult situations, and serve their country.
+It can be interpreted as a guiding sign that leads in the right direction.
+In the modern context, each side of the shamrock embodies the scout’s oaths: to abide by the organization’s laws, rescue them in difficult situations, and serve their country.

 The designers have slightly modified the Avenir Black font to adapt it to the current logo.
 They removed the left side of the horizontal stroke from the “t,” so there is approximately the same distance between all the letters.
-The use of lowercase letters helps make Girl Scout’s name both friendly and trustworthy.
+Using lowercase letters helps make Girl Scout’s name both friendly and trustworthy.

-The main colors of the organization and its symbols are green, white, and black.
-Moreover, green must have a bright shade # 00AE58, which became a brand after the redesign in 2009.
+The organization’s main colors and symbols are green, white, and black.
+Green must have a bright shade, # 00AE58, which became a brand after the redesign in 2009.

 What does the Girl Scout logo mean?